-Operations vegetation management will be continuing to focus on the areas showing continual outages while the federally funded clearing program focuses on reclamation efforts.
-All work LUMA anticipates on doing will have an impact on reliability by assisting in reducing the number of outages and helping to reduce the likelihood of transmission related outages due to vegetation.
+Operations vegetation management continue to focus on the areas showing outages while the federally funded clearing program focuses on reclamation efforts.
+All of the vegetation work will have a positive impact on reliability by assisting in reducing the number of outages and helping to reduce the likelihood of transmission related outages due to vegetation.
 LUMA's Operations business unit will also provide support during planned outages and any upgrade work where vegetation work will be needed.

-The 230 kV system has had reclamation work done on all lines; therefore, preventative (cycle) maintenance will be performed from the oldest to newest completion dates.
+The 230 kV system has had reclamation work done on all lines; therefore, preventative (cyclical) maintenance will be performed from the oldest to newest completion dates.
 Four circuits will be scheduled for this cycle in FY2025 and four will be scheduled in FY2026.
-This work will be working edge-to-edge of the easement, removing resprouted or new growth trees and using herbicide control.
+This work will be working edge-to-edge of the easement, removing resprouted or new growth trees and using approved herbicide control.
 Also, the 230 kV will be flown quarterly by the Operations transmission team to identify any potential issues related to vegetation.